alttch/eva3/doc/modbus.rst

-ModBus
+Modbus
 ******

-:doc:`/uc/uc` provides native support of `ModBus <http://www.modbus.org/>`_ protocol for ModBus :doc:`physical interfaces (PHIs)</drivers>`.
+:doc:`/uc/uc` provides native support of `Modbus <http://www.modbus.org/>`_ protocol for Modbus :doc:`physical interfaces (PHIs)</drivers>`.
 Core support is provided with `pymodbus <https://pymodbus.readthedocs.io>`_ Python module, but with additional functionality, such as bus locking, automatic retry attempts, virtual ports for drivers etc.

-:doc:`/uc/uc` works as ModBus master, connection links to all slave devices should be defined as virtual ports.
-After that, defined virtual ports and ModBus unit IDs should be set in corresponding :doc:`PHI modules</drivers>` load configurations.
+:doc:`/uc/uc` works as Modbus master, connection links to all slave devices should be defined as virtual ports.
+After that, defined virtual ports and Modbus unit IDs should be set in corresponding :doc:`PHI modules</drivers>` load configurations.

-Defining ModBus virtual port
+Defining Modbus virtual port
 ============================

-Before using any ModBus PHI, you must define ModBus virtual port.
-ModBus PHIs work with ModBus virtual ports only, while UC handles all hardware calls and responses.
+Before using any Modbus PHI, you must define Modbus virtual port.
+Modbus PHIs work with Modbus virtual ports only, while UC handles all hardware calls and responses.

-List of the defined ModBus virtual ports can be obtained with command:
+List of the defined Modbus virtual ports can be obtained with command:

 .. code-block:: bash

     eva uc modbus list

-To create new ModBus virtual port, execute the following command:
+To create new Modbus virtual port, execute the following command:

 .. code-block:: bash